pustotnik/zenmake/docs/buildconf-deps.rst

 export-includes
 """""""""""""""""""""
-    A list of paths with 'includes' for C/C++/D/Fortran compilers to export from the dependency project for all buld tasks depending on the current dependency.
+    A list of paths with 'includes' for C/C++/D/Fortran compilers to export from the dependency project for all build tasks which depend on the current dependency.
     Paths should be relative to the :ref:`startdir<buildconf-startdir>` or absolute but last variant is not recommended.